LemonNicholas/LCaughtException/README.md

 ```

 # Application
-Create new class extedns application
+Create new class extedns application then control is it debug mode.
+If true when crash will open a page list crash log, if false will back to normal.
 ```
 public class BaseApplication extends Application {
     @Override